Lojban: Lexicon

 Compound words (lujvo) and borrowed words (fu'ivla) are continually increasing as the speakers find demands.
 The number of root words (gismu) and structure words (cmavo) are basically unchanging, but new inventions are to be accepted as experimental components.
-In fact, it has been noticed that particular inclination or disproportion exists in the available vocabulary.
+In fact, it has been noticed that a particular inclination or disproportion exists in the available vocabulary.
 Cortesi has pointed out the lack of certain terms for mathematics and geometry (although this demand may now be disputed as the current set of Lojban vocabulary does actually allow speakers to express such notions as steradian (stero), trigonometric tangent (tanjo), multiplicative inverse (fa'i), matrix transpose (re'a) among a number of other kinds of operators or metric units).
 Other instances which require speakers to construct noncanonical words: